Cooper Spur History

 Last Updated 11/6/2020

 The last eruptive period began in 1781 BCE and affected the White River as well as the Sandy River valleys.
-The Lewis and Clark Expedition explored the mouth of the Sandy River in 1805 and 1806 and described a river much different from today’s Sandy.
+As you may remember from history class, the Lewis & Clark Expedition explored the mouth of the Sandy River in 1805 and 1806 and described a river much different from today’s Sandy.
 At that time the river was choked with sediment generated by erosion of the deposits from the eruption, which had stopped about a decade before their visit.
 In the mid-1800’s, local residents reported minor explosive activity, but since that time the volcano has been quiet.

 Present-day Mount Hood has grown episodically, with decades to centuries of frequent eruptions separated by quiet periods lasting from centuries to more than 10,000 years.
 During these eruptive periods the eruptive style has alternated between production of lava flows that have traveled as far as 12 km (7 mi) and lava domes that have piled up over vents on the steep upper slopes of the volcano: both kinds accompanied by tephra fallout.